piotrmurach/finite_machine/README.md

 ## 4 Callbacks

 You can watch state machine events and the information they provide by registering a callback.
-The following 3 types of callbacks are available in **FiniteMachine**:
+The following 5 types of callbacks are available in **FiniteMachine**:

 * `on_enter`
 * `on_transition`
 * `on_exit`
+* `on_before`
+* `on_after`

-In addition, you can listen for generic state changes or events fired by using the following 6 callbacks:
+In addition, you can listen for generic state changes or events fired by using the following 5 callbacks:

 * `on_enter_state`
-* `on_enter_event`
+* `on_before_event`
 * `on_transition_state`
-* `on_transition_event`
 * `on_exit_state`
-* `on_exit_event`
+* `on_after_event`

 Use the `callbacks` scope to introduce the listeners.
 You can register a callback to listen for state changes or events being triggered.
 Use the state or event name as a first parameter to the callback followed by a list arguments that you expect to receive.

-When you subscribe to the `:green` state event, the callback will be called whenever someone instruments change for that state.
-The same will happend on subscription to event `ready`, namely, the callback will be called each time the state transition method is called.
+When you subscribe to the `:green` state change, the callback will be called whenever someone instruments change for that state.
+The same will happen on subscription to event `ready`, namely, the callback will be called each time the state transition method is called.

 ```ruby
 fm = FiniteMachine.define do